Sojitz Corporation

 Through this system, we aim to comply with environmental laws and regulations, prevent environmental risks including those related to climate change, and promote environmentally friendly business practices.
 In addition, we establish and manage environmental goals by first setting targets related to environmental risk prevention, environmentally friendly businesses, energy and resource conservation, CO2 emission reduction, and other climate change-related risks.
 We also implement a PDCA cycle to evaluate and analyze our progress and ensure that we achieve the targets we set.

-In addition, we have established a Sustainability Committee chaired by the president.
+In addition, we have established a Sustainability Committee which is chaired by the president.
 The Sustainability Committee chair conducts reviews of the environmental management system (EMS) to ensure the ongoing appropriateness, adequacy, and effectiveness of the company’s EMS.
-The Sustainability Committee reports the results of previous management reviews, external and internal issues, risks and opportunities, achievement status of environmental targets, and the results of internal environmental audits to the chair of the Sustainability Committee, and based on the EMS report by the environmental management officer of the company and reports made to the Sustainability Committee, the company announces decisions, provides resolutions, and offers directives in areas such as opportunities for continuous improvement.
+The Sustainability Committee reports the results of previous management reviews, external and internal issues, risks and opportunities, achievement status of environmental targets, and the results of internal environmental audits to the chair of the Sustainability Committee.
+Based on the committee’s report, the chair of the Sustainability Committee announces decisions, provides resolutions, and offers directives in areas such as opportunities for continuous improvement.

 ご参照More on the Sustainability Committee